kellyxu-com/blog/_posts/2022-01-22-apache-jena.markdown

 ```

 # Apache jena
-Jena provides: a JAVA programming API; engine for RDFS; TDB; command-line tools; Fuseki(combined with UI for admin and query)
+Jena provides: a JAVA programming API; engine for RDFS; TDB; command-line tools; Fuseki(combined with UI for admin and query).
 After unzipping the file, we can get several JAVA examples.

 ## Install
 ```bash